 - More power in compact housing – 200w is more than enough

-- Clear bass with no static even beyond recommended volume levels
+- Clear and powerful bass with no static even beyond recommended volume levels

 - THX certification – reliability and durability